-- NoCompass Instead of poling a sensor device for the Heading value, the AAQ will execute a user settable, AZ Line Scan to acquire. - GPS AAQ uses the heading provided by the GPS receiver in the NAV RIOM based on the most recent directional motion of the platform. - Compass AAQ uses the heading provided by the Compass in the NAV RIOM. - Manual AAQ uses the current value of the Heading for Manual Compass parameter. - SatTant The AAQ executes a SatTant based on the Compass heading to refine the pedestal heading at system initialization. - VectorCompass Optional Vector Compass is used at the Heading Source. (optional)
+- NoCompass Instead of poling a sensor device for the Heading value, the AAQ will execute a user settable, AZ Line Scan to acquire. - GPS For future use - Compass AAQ uses the heading provided by the Compass in the NAV RIOM. - Manual AAQ uses the current value of the Heading for Manual Compass parameter. - SatTant For future use - VectorCompass Optional Vector Compass is used at the Heading Source. (optional)